luwangg/streaming/README.md

 You should be able to run

     ./ffmpeg.sh

-to start streaming your desktop, open your webbrowser and point it to the index.html file, and have your desktop stream through to your browser!
-Should work in any flash-enabled browser or mobile device (using HLS).
-Believe me, I tried other solutions, and theres nothing so clean and reliable as RTMP, at least not yet.
+to start streaming your desktop, ``docker run`` to start the NGINX w/ RTMP server, open your web browser and point it to the index.html file, and have your desktop stream through to your browser!
+This should work in any flash-enabled browser or mobile device (using HLS).
+Believe me, I tried other solutions, and there's nothing so clean and reliable as RTMP, at least not yet.
 Enjoy!